fvsch/gulp-task-maker/README.md

 })
 ```

+This will instruct `gulp-task-maker` to load `./gulp-tasks/mytask.js`, and pass it your configuration.
+Let’s see how this script might look.

+### Write tasks

-This will instruct `gulp-task-maker` to load `./gulp-tasks/mytask.js`, which could look like:
+Your config in the previous step  will instruct `gulp-task-maker` to load `./gulp-tasks/mytask.js`, which could look like:

 ```js
 const path = require('path')